SDB:Installation on a Mac

 - The fifth and subsequent partitions are used for Linux as required, e.g. /, /home, /tmp, swap, etc.

-- There is a an EFI Grub option that should be selected automatically in Leap 42.
+- There is a an EFI Grub option that should be selected automatically.
 However, ensure that it is.
-Do NOT under ANY circumstances overwrite the MBR or the first partition.
+Do NOT under ANY circumstances overwrite the first partition.
 Go through EVERY page in the GRUB page of the installer and make sure of that.
-(In case you wonder what would happen: As far as I understand, EFI boot managers stop working, which includes the one from macOS.
+(In case you wonder what would happen: As far as I understand, EFI boot managers stop working, which includes the one from MacOS.
 I was able to boot into recovery, then crashed the complete EFI partition (also called ESP) and somehow managed to restore it in just a day.)

-You can triple-boot your Mac with OS X, Windows XP/Vista, and Linux.
-If you want to do this, it is best to install Windows first before openSUSE.
+You can multi-boot your Mac with OS X, Windows 7, 8, and/or 10, and Linux.
+If you want to do this, it is commonly advised to install Windows first before openSUSE.
 You will need to re-partition the hard-drive to your chosen scheme for Windows AND openSUSE before you install Windows.

 Now proceed with your Windows install.
 You cannot use BootCamp to do this, as it only supports a Mac/Windows partition scheme.
 Instead boot your Windows install CD directly.
 Ensure you have either a full Windows install disk, or if you have an upgrade disk a second external CD drive, as you cannot manually eject the main install CD on most Macs when required to insert your original licensed disk.
-Afterwards install the Mac drivers from your OSX install DVD.
-Note that running Apples unified driver installer the drivers requires at least XP SP2.
-If you only have a SP1 version of XP you should download the SP2 redistributable installer first and install that.
+Afterwards install the Mac drivers from your OS X install DVD.

 Once Windows is installed, you can then proceed with your Linux install.